 The collective claim seeks damages to compensate proposed class members for overcharges suffered as a result of the allegedly unlawful imposition of Commercial Card MIFs and Interregional MIFs.
-The claim asks for money to compensate each Merchant who joins the claim for the loss each has suffered.
+It is too early to quantify the value of the claim as, if allowed to proceed, this will be subject to expert evidence at a later stage of the case.